Will I lose my hair?

 After starting chemotherapy, if your hair is going to fall out, it will probably do so gradually at first, and then more rapidly over the next few weeks.
 You may find that you’ll feel cold, even in summer, so having a beanie for day and night-time use is a good idea.

 The good news is that your hair will start growing again once your treatment is completed.
 It will return initially as very fine, baby-fluff hair, and then gradually grow out.
 Most women find their hair comes back in a slightly different colour, and is often ‘wiry’ (some call this 'chemo curls') for some time until their natural hair texture returns.

 Some women find that wigs, headscarves or turbans are a comforting option while waiting for their hair to grow back so this is a choice that you may like to consider.

 The Ministry of Health provides a subsidy for adults with temporary hair loss.
 This could cover the cost of scarves/hats/turbans or a synthetic wig.

-The subsidy is $408.88 (GST incl) over a one year period.
+The subsidy is $408.88 (GST incl) over a one-year period.
 If your wig costs more than this, you will need to pay the remainder.
-The subsidy can be claimed if you are a New Zealand citizen or ordinarily resident in New Zealand and if you are undergoing a treatment for breast cancer which causes hair loss.
+The subsidy can be claimed if you are a New Zealand citizen or ordinarily a resident in New Zealand and if you are undergoing a treatment for breast cancer that causes hair loss.
 To claim the subsidy you will need a Medical Certificate with your NHI number from your breast cancer specialist or oncology nurse.

 The Wigs and Hairpieces Service Payment (WHSP) is administered by HealthPac on behalf of the Ministry of Health and is paid directly to the supplier of the product(s) or to you, if you’ve already purchased the product.
 For more information on the wigs subsidy please visit The Ministry of Health’s Wigs Subsidy or contact the HealthPac enquiry line: Freephone 0800 458 448.